NavyaG-lab/Tech-writer/infrastructure/serving_layer.md

 #### data expiration

 With serving layer data that is loaded into the serving layer table (`LoadedAndPropagated` or `LoadedOnly` modes), you must also specify when you would like that data to be wiped from the docstore and hence no longer retrievable via `conrado`.
-The options are `ServingLayerExpiration.NeverExpires` and `ServingLayerExpiration.ExpiresIn(days=5)`.
-For `ServingLayerExpiration.ExpiresIn(days=X)`, the data will be wiped at the end of day of the `targetDay + X`, so if the target day is `2020-02-02` and `days` is `2`, the data will be wiped at `2002-02-04 23:59:59`.
-NOTE: that data isn't immediately wiped when it expires, it happens within a few hours.
+The options are `ServingLayerExpiration.NeverExpires` ([example](https://github.com/nubank/itaipu/blob/master/src/main/scala/etl/dataset/batch_models/fraud_daily/collisions/ServingAddressCollisions.scala#L45)) and `ServingLayerExpiration.ExpiresIn(days=5)`.
+For `ServingLayerExpiration.ExpiresIn(days=X)`, the data will be wiped at the end of day of the `targetDay + X`, so if the target day is `2020-02-02` and `days` is `2`, the data will be wiped at `2020-02-04 23:59:59`.

+NOTE: Data isn't immediately wiped when it expires.
+According to Dynamo's documentation, it may take up to 48 hours for this to happen.
+Due to this potential discrepancy between expiration and deletion time, you might get expired items when performing read queries.
+If you don't want to view these items, you must filter them out in the query.
+More information on this: https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/TTL.html

 ## Tapir